4dn-dcic/snovault/README.rst

 However, at the present time, the functionality it provides might only be useful in conjunction with other 4DN-DCIC components.

-NOTE: If you'd like to enable Elasticsearch mapping with type=nested, set the environment variable "MAP_WITH_NESTED".
+NOTE: If you'd like to enable Elasticsearch mapping with type=nested, set the environment variable "MAPPINGS_USE_NESTED" or set the registry setting "mappings.use_nested".

 Installation for Development
 ============================